 As with depression, anxiety is best addressed by a professional.
 Counseling can help injured people sort out their feelings of helplessness and provide them with strategies to combat common sources of stress.
 Medications can also help.
 Friends and family can improve the situation by becoming familiar with anxiety triggers and removing them to any extent possible.
 And of course, responding to any episode with love, compassion, and understanding goes a long way.

 You Can Count on Us

 The attorneys at Brett McCandlis Brown & Conner PLLC, have years of experience in personal injury cases, including cases that involve the behavioral and emotional effects of traumatic brain injuries.
-If you are trying to put your life back together after a TBI, we can help.
+If you are trying to put your life back together after a TBI, our lawyers can help.
 We will fight to get you compensation for your medical bills, wages you lost while in recovery, pain and suffering, and more.
 So don’t delay.
 Call us today or contact us online to schedule your free initial consultation today.
 We look forward to serving you.